pact-foundation/docs.pact.io/CONTRIBUTING.md

 Contributions are very welcome, from beginners and experienced Pact users alike.
 Please chat to us in the `#documentation` channel of the Pact Foundation Slack workspace ([signup](https://slack.pact.io)|[login](https://pact-foundation.slack.com)) if you have any questions or suggestions, or raise an issue in the Github repository for bugs that you can't submit a PR for yourself.

+## A note about spelling

+The pact documentation is written in British English, because it's good for readability to standardise on spelling, and pragmatically most of the core maintainers are in countries where the British English spelling is the most common.
+Please don't adjust British to American spelling in your PR.

 ## Content updates

 * Click on the `EDIT` link of the page you want to update.